eur-nl/prep-pub-pkg/episodes/introduction.Rmd

 :::

-In the second part of the workshop, we will look into the different components of a publication package in more detail.
+In the **next part of the workshop**, we will look into the different components of a publication package in more detail.

 The [EUR publication package example](https://doi.org/10.5281/zenodo.7956600){target="_blank"} that you downloaded to your computer (see [data sets section on the setup page](setup.md#data-sets)) provides examples for all of the components.
 Additionally, in most cases you will hopefully have some components ready at hand (e.g., a data management plan) and you can immediately add it to your draft publication package.

 ::: instructor
 Inline instructor notes can help inform instructors of timing challenges associated with the lessons.
 They appear in the "Instructor View"